1,000+ Opportunities

 org

-Based on current listing details, eligibility includes: Registered 501(c)(3) nonprofit organizations in good standing with the IRS and the Attorney General of California's Registry of Charities.
+According to the current listing, eligibility includes: Registered 501(c)(3) nonprofit organizations in good standing with the IRS and the Attorney General of California's Registry of Charities.
 Organizations may only apply once per year.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Thematic Grant: Free and Low-Cost Care, Job Training, and Volunteerism is sponsored by Carrie Estelle Doheny Foundation.
 Funding for healthcare services (free or low-cost), workforce development/job training, and volunteer programs reflecting Catholic values.
 These are reviewed by the Board in August.
 Geographic focus: Greater Los Angeles (primarily Los Angeles County) Focus areas: Health and Wellness, Social Welfare, Job Training, Healthcare Access